 HF systems, in accordance with RR Appendix26, are used for non-safety related communications, such as administrative coordination, logistical support, and the exchange of meteorological or operational information that does not directly impact flight safety.
 The long-range capabilities of HF communications make them valuable for maintaining connectivity across large distances.

-WBHF technologies have been identified to improve the performance of the 2.8 kHz occupied bandwidth channel AM(OR)S operations.
-These technologies allow for wider channel bandwidths, [ typically on the order of 6 to 48 kHz,] resulting in improved voice quality, higher data rates, enhanced reliability, improved ground station monitoring, and improved handover in the presence of signal degradation.
+WBHF technologies have been identified to improve the performance of AM(OR)S operations.
+These technologies allow for wider channel bandwidths, resulting in improved voice quality, higher data rates, enhanced reliability, improved ground station monitoring, and improved handover in the presence of signal degradation.

 3 RR Appendix 26 overview